mozilla/data-docs/src/tools/stmo.md

 the information that you need.
 One of the most commonly used data sources is called *Athena* (referring to Amazon's [Athena](https://aws.amazon.com/athena/) query service, on which it is built), which contains most of the data that is obtained from telemetry pings received from Firefox clients.
-The *Athena* source is slowly replacing the *Presto* data source. *Presto* contains all of the data that's exposed via *Athena* and more, but returns query results much more slowly.
+The *BigQuery* (referring to Google's [BigQuery](https://cloud.google.com/bigquery/) service) source is slowly replacing the *Athena* and *Presto* data sources. *BigQuery* contains some of the data that's exposed via *Athena*, as well as new data that is calculated there. *Presto* contains all of the data that's exposed via *Athena* and more, but returns query results much more slowly.

 Other available data sources include *Crash DB*, *Tiles*, *Sync Stats*, *Push*, *Test Pilot*, *ATMO*, and even a *Re:dash metadata* which connects to STMO's